-Jessica Jennings, MS, ERYT, RPYT
+Jessica Jennings, MS, ERYT, RYPT

 Founder, Ma Yoga® for Pregnancy, Motherhood & Beyond

-I found that many of us have all new motivation during this time to listen inward and honor what we hear.
+After my first teacher training I was asked to teach Prenatal Yoga.
+I loved it!
+I found that pregnant women are open and listening in a way that most students aren’t.
+Maybe it’s because when we’re pregnant, we have all new motivation to listen inward and take care of ourselves.
 We want to do what’s best for baby!
-We are often able to make changes we’ve been meaning to for years, because we know baby’s going to be learning by watching how we live.
-And the challenges can be so great, that with a little guidance and inspiration, we can learn to step into our deepest power, wisdom, and nurturing energy.
+We are often able to make changes we’ve been meaning to for years, because we know baby’s going to be learning by watching how we move, breathe, and live.
+And the challenges of pregnancy can be so great that it’s worth it.

 In 2010, I found myself longing to create a community with other like-hearted teachers who felt drawn to help pregnant women find both support and alignment-based yoga.